mgsium/viper-rs/README.md

 ## Main Features
 - *Easy Project Creation* - the `viper new` subcommand allows for the creation of a project folder, venv and requirements file in one simple command.
 - *Templating* - Config options can be handled in terms of templates containing config details in json format.
 Templates can be added, deleted, and used to build a project in a standard format.
 By default templates are stored in the current directory, but an alternative location can be specified.
-- *Tabling (Coming Soon)* - viper indexes each python project you create, allowing to to create, delete, move and copy them with ease.
+- *Tabling* - viper indexes each python project you create, allowing to to create, delete, move and copy them with ease.

 ## Installation
 ```